Marioso06/flowers_classification_app/Lab_Assignment2_Instructions.md

 └── .gitignore
 ```

+## NOTE

 You should add `dvc`, `dvc-gdrive` and `mlflow` as dependencies in your `requirements.text` file.
 Remember that you can delete your python environement and create a new one or just run `pip3 install -r requirements.txt` within the root folder of your project.
 But remember that requirements does not include `Pytorch`, this dependency is always installed using the `make` command (one of the options like `make init-cpu`, `init-gpu etc`).
+--
+Notice the presence of two distinct YAML configuration files: `train_config.yaml` and `predict_config.yaml`.
+These files serve as centralized locations for setting parameters related to training and prediction, respectively.
+By using configuration files, you can adjust your experimental settings without altering the core codebase.
+This approach offers several benefits:

+* Modularity: Keeping configuration separate from code makes your project cleaner and more organized.
+* Flexibility: Easily change parameters (e.g., learning rates, batch sizes, model paths) by modifying the configuration files without risking unintended code changes.
+* Reproducibility: Tracking changes in configuration files simplifies experiment replication and debugging.
+* Collaboration: Team members can adjust settings independently, reducing merge conflicts and enhancing collaborative efforts.

+For example, the `parameters.yml` file in the Flowers Classification repository on my GitHub serves a similar purpose by encapsulating all key settings and hyperparameters.
+This best practice is widely used in software development to maintain clean, maintainable, and scalable code.

+Configuration files can also help manage sensitive information such as API keys, passwords, or tokens more securely by:

+* Separation of Concerns: By isolating sensitive data in dedicated configuration files, you can prevent accidental exposure in your source code.
+* Version Control Practices: Exclude configuration files that contain secrets from version control (e.g., using `.gitignore`) to ensure that sensitive information is not shared publicly.
+* Access Control: Centralizing sensitive data in configuration files allows you to implement stricter access controls, ensuring that only authorized personnel or systems can access critical information.

+For more information on how the `paramters.yml` in the Flowers Classification app works see the `How_arg_parser_works.md`

 # DVC Instructions